-For the most current descriptions of all EdD courses, refer to the CU-Denver Course Catalog each semester: http://www.ucdenver.edu/academics/Pages/Catalogs.aspx
+For the most current descriptions of all EdD courses, refer to the CU Denver Course Catalog each semester.

 Required Core Courses (Required for all EdD students: Twelve credit hours)

 EDFN 7410 - Power and Privilege: The Social Construction of Difference

 This course focuses on understanding culture and diversity, recognizing the role of power and privilege in both individual and institutional interactions, and developing a philosophy of social justice and equity.